csecht/tic-tac-toe-tkinter/README.md

 ### Screenshots

-Player wins first game in Player v PC mode.
+Player (X) wins 3rd game in Player v PC mode.
 A Result pop-up window prompts user to play again or quit the program.
 The pop-up window can be repositioned.

 ![pvpc-game](images/X_wins_PvPC.png)

-Autoplay game in progress with random mode, with PC players alternating start turns, 446 play turns remaining:
+Autoplay game in progress with random mode, with PC players alternating start turns, 818 turns remaining, autoplay speed set to Slow, the default:

 ![autoplay-game](images/autoplay.png)